cms-opendata-analyses/TriggerInfoTool/README.md

 This repository hosts a set of simple examples that use CMSSW EDAnalyzers to extract trigger information for CMS Open/Legacy Data.
 Currently, this repository has two main branches, 2010 and 2011 (works for 2012 as well) corresponding to the CMS data that has been so far released.
 The examples are organized in packages, each of which has its own instructions.

-This repository containes also [a github action](.github/workflows/main.yml), which runs the test workflows on the CMS open data container using github free resources.
+This repository containes also [a github workflow](.github/workflows/main.yml), which runs the test jobs on the CMS open data container using github free resources.
 It sets up a minikube environment and runs a workflow defined with argo workflow engine.
 The ouput is returned as a github artifcat.
 The workflow is triggered by a pull request.
 The test workflows are defined in [argo-workflow.yaml](argo-workflow.yaml).

 Below is a general description of the common ingedients used for building the snippets in these examples.